spinnaker/spinnaker/docs/commands.md

  * `--json-path`: The path to a JSON service account that Spinnaker will use as credentials.
 This is only needed if Spinnaker is not deployed on a Google Compute Engine VM, or needs permissions not afforded to the VM it is running on.
 See https://cloud.google.com/compute/docs/access/service-accounts for more information.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--project`: (*Required*) The Google Cloud Platform project this Spinnaker account will manage.
+ * `--regions`: A list of regions for caching and mutating calls.
+This overwrites any default-regions set on the provider.
  * `--required-group-membership`: (*Default*: `[]`) A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  * `--user-data`: The path to user data template file.
 Spinnaker has the ability to inject userdata into generated instance templates.
 The mechanism is via a template file that is token replaced to provide some specifics about the deployment.
 See https://github.com/spinnaker/clouddriver/blob/master/clouddriver-aws/UserData.md for more information.